Research in German

-Recent publications include a major study of Goethe by Professor W. Daniel Wilson, Goethe Männer Knaben: Ansichten zur 'Homosexualität' (2012), and a book on contemporary women’s writing in German by Dr Emily Jeremiah, Nomadic Ethics in Contemporary Women’s Writing in German: Strange Subjects (2012).
+Recent publications include an interdisciplinary study by Dr Jon Hughes of the German boxer Max Schmeling, Max Schmeling and the Making of a National Hero in Twentieth-Century Germany (2017), a major study of Goethe by Professor W. Daniel Wilson, Goethe Männer Knaben: Ansichten zur 'Homosexualität' (2012), and a book on contemporary women’s writing in German by Dr Emily Jeremiah, Nomadic Ethics in Contemporary Women’s Writing in German: Strange Subjects (2012).

-Dr Jeremiah is co-editor with Gill Rye et al. of Motherhood in Literature and Culture: Interdisciplinary Perspectives from Europe, to be published by Routledge in 2017, and is also the author of Wilful Girls: Gender and Agency in Contemporary Anglo-American and German Fiction, forthcoming with Camden House.
+Dr Jeremiah is co-editor with Gill Rye et al. of Motherhood in Literature and Culture: Interdisciplinary Perspectives from Europe (2017), and is also the author of Willful Girls: Gender and Agency in Contemporary Anglo-American and German Fiction (2018).

-Professor Wilson is working on a book on the history of Germany's most important literary society - the Goethe Society (Goethe-Gesellschaft in Weimar) - in the Weimar Republic and especially the ‘Third Reich’.
+Professor Wilson is working on a book on the history of Germany's most important literary society - the Goethe Society (Goethe-Gesellschaft, Weimar) - in the Weimar Republic and especially the ‘Third Reich’.